 19. Carolina Reaper

-If you are looking for the hottest pepper in the world, then here it is.
-It was recognized by the Guinness World Record in 2013.
+This variety was recognized by the Guinness World Record as the world’s hottest chili pepper in 2013.
 Its appearance is very similar to Ghost peppers and Trinidad Scorpion peppers.
 All are short, wrinkled, and have pointed ends.

 The taste of Carolina Reaper peppers is also comparable to that of the 2 previous types.
 When you try them, you will first notice a sweet and fruity flavor followed by an extreme amount of heat.